-- 17. Novice only (never won a ribbon): A design using Marigolds, table space not over 10 inches. - 18.
+- 17. Novice only (never won a ribbon): Create a dry flower arrangement in a vase with mix of min.
+3 flowers with added greenery (fake or silk whatever you prefer not real) table space not over 10 inches. - 18.
 A design with a farm theme, accessories accepted, table space not over 14 inches. - 19.
 Walk in the garden, a collection in a vase. - 20.
 Coffee Time, an arrangement in a coffee cup. - 21.
 Country Side, a design using wayside material, (no invasive material to be used.
 The use of scarce, protected or endangered native plants requires that the exhibit be disqualified. - 22.
-A design using the theme of the Fair "Town & Country, Together Again", accessories allowed, table space not over 12 inches. - 23.
+A design using the theme of the Fair "Small Town, All Heart", accessories allowed, table space not over 12 inches. - 23.
 A table arrangement, suitable for a dinner party, table space not over 10 inches.